tc39/ecma426/proposals/scopes.md

 ```
 generated_range_bindings :=
   'H'       // Tag: 0x7 unsigned
   sBINDING+
 ```

 `generated_range_bindings` are only valid for generated ranges that have a `sDEFINITION`.
-The bindings list must be equal in length as the variable list of the original scope the `sDEFINITION` references. `sBINDING+` is a list of indices into the `"expressions"` field of the source map JSON.
+The bindings list must be equal in length as the variable list of the original scope the `sDEFINITION` references. `sBINDING+` is a list of indices into the `"names"` field of the source map JSON.
 Each binding is a JavaScript expression that, when evaluated, produces the **value** of the corresponding variable.

-`sBINDING+` indices are encoded relative to each other.
-To signify that a variable is unavailable, it is valid to put the JavaScript value `null` into the `"expressions"` array and point to that.
+`sBINDING+` indices are encoded absolute.
+To signify that a variable is unavailable, use the index `-1`.

 ```
 generated_range_subrange_binding :=